 Before we left to Morocco, one thing was certain: we wanted to get to know as many facets of Morocco as possible, and of course, the culinary mustn’t be missing.
+Attending a cooking class in Marrakech was the best way to do so!

 The special smell of all these spices, the fresh vegetables and fruits, and tagines wherever you look.
 The round clay vessels are perfect for braising Moroccan dishes and are an essential part of traditional North African cuisine.